Food Fun & News

 Those who have traveled in Europe know how popular Kinder chocolate is, but the main reason it hasn’t gained traction in the U.S. is because not all of Kinder’s products are legal here.
 Specifically, the hollow Kinder Surprise eggs are prohibited in the states because they contain non-edible items inside them.
 Here’s the good news: A different version of Kinder eggs, called Kinder Joy, should become available in the U.S. sometime in 2018.
 These also contain a surprise toy, but their packaging seals both halves of the hollow egg to keep the toy away from the rest of the candy, making them fully compliant with FDA regulations.

 Eating this extremely small European bird is illegal in the U.S. and the E.U., and it’s even illegal to sell in France, all because of its decreasing population.
 Poaching reportedly caused a 30 percent dip in its population between 1997 and 2007.
 And don’t even think about trying to smuggle it into the U.S.—that’s also illegal.
-Learn the 50 odd things that are absolutely banned in the U.S.
+Learn about the 50 odd things that are banned in the U.S.

 Pei Chung Davy/Shutterstock